Co-dfns/Co-dfns/README.md

 2. Report bugs and issues in the GitHub Issue Tracker.

-3. Contribute code, tests, and benchmarks through pull requests to the main repository.
+3. Contribute code, tests, and benchmarks through pull requests to the repository.

 4. Discuss Co-dfns on various social media sites.